 - They apply to all wages and salaries up to a capping of a certain amount where the majority of people’s income falls under.
 Also, unlike the personal income tax, payroll taxes do not include any deductions, exemptions, and credits that narrow the tax base.
-This means that payroll taxes can raise a large amount of revenue without major investment and hassles, which ultimately concludes that payroll taxes are broad in nature.
+This means that these taxes can raise a large amount of revenue without major investment and hassles, which ultimately concludes that they are broad in nature.

-- Payroll taxes in most of the countries are collected at source from employee’s salary on a regular basis considering the employee declaration of income and investments during the year, this eliminates unnecessary documentation at the time filling of employee payroll tax returns and saves time for both the tax authorities and the payroll tax assessee.
-Through this process, an employee can claim the excess payroll tax paid as a refund through his payroll tax return to government.
+- These taxes in most of the countries are collected at source from employee’s salary on a regular basis considering the employee declaration of income and investments during the year, this eliminates unnecessary documentation at the time filling of employee returns and saves time for both the tax authorities and the assessee.
+Through this process, an employee can claim the excess payroll tax paid as a refund through his return to government.